climb-the-ladder/recommender-data/README.md

 Instructions to run the preprocess.py file:

-In the root directory (recommender), run
+In the root directory (recommender), run: python recommender-data/processed/preprocess_data.py

-python recommender-data/processed/preprocess_data.py

 The new file will be generated.